 N. J. Rooney & S. Cowan, “ Training methods and owner-dog interactions: Links with dog behaviour and learning ability ”Applied Animal Behaviour Science (2011) –> Reward-based dog training has positive effects on their behavior and increases their learning abilities.
 Indeed, dogs that are educated by reward-based and patience-based methods, interact more with people they do not know, are more players and perform better when they need to learn a new exercise. compared to dogs educated by physical reprimand

-The most positive point is that the results are long term.
-Indeed, traditional methods can be effective in the short term, however, a bridled dog is a dog that can potentially be dangerous for him or for others.
+The most positive point is that the results are long-term.
+Indeed, traditional methods can be effective in the short term, however, a restrained dog is a dog that can potentially be dangerous to himself or others.
+In fact, with positive education, since we place the dog as a partner and take the time to understand him, it sometimes takes more time but the dog UNDERSTANDS and therefore it will more easily become anchored in his daily functioning.